This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

-This crock pot recipe is perfect for any day of the week because the slow cooker makes it so easy!
+This crock pot pasta recipe is perfect for any day of the week because the slow cooker makes it so easy!
 Toss it all in the crock pot before you leave for the day and come home to dinner waiting.

+Serve it with a salad and you have a complete meal.
+It is so easy!
 We make this meal all the time because the kids go crazy over it and it is simple and frugal.
 Throw in some garlic bread and you are set.

 Ingredients